top of page

 This escape means cannot be too far away from where the workers are- a maximum of 25 feet away from the actual work site.

-Watch for water accumulation
+Watch for Water Accumulation

 While excavating, you should monitor certain points in the site where water could accumulate.
 In such areas, you should have precautions to prevent water levels from rising to dangerous levels.